zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 is a dedicated installation, then it is not an issue.
 If it is used by a public GUI that could be closed while the batch user or users are created, then that could be an option.
-Creating the user only takes as long time as it takes to type the command in, i.e. seconds
+Creating the user only takes as long time as it takes to type the command in, i.e. seconds.

 Another option is to create new RPCAPI to the same Backend (the same database).
 A Backend can have several parallel RPCAPI running with different configuration,